TimpaniUmbra/TimpaniUmbraWebsite/content/Pokemon TTRPG/OC Showcase - Anita Cosia.md

 After so much time together, Anita and Eevee have a great rapport and are able to understand each other very well even with a language barrier on Anita's end.
 Eevee has a good understanding of theatrics to be able to let Anita know of various things, and has reminded Anita of important information that she forgot on their adventures through pantomime.

 Eevee sees himself as the primary tenant of Anita's hair, getting mad when other Pokémon enter it even by accident.
 Eevee has also learned how to compartmentalize Anita's hair, storing treasures like his Torkoal plush very safely within.

+Anita made many costumes for Eevee growing up, for various parties and holidays.
+Eevee was usually fine to go along with the ride, and accepted a variety of looks.
+Some included Pumpkins and little chefs.
+There were also some costumes of the various Eeveeloutions, and Eevee was very particular about these.

 #### Combee
 During a camping trip, Anita wanted to try using the local fauna to make a sweet treat.
 She ended up being so successful that she attracted a stray Combee!
 Anita was happy to let the little bee try her snack, and from that point Combee was more than happy to stay by her side.